jsalignon/cactus/docs/6_Enrich/6_Enrich.md

 >**_Note_:** See part [References](/docs/2_Install/References.md) for details on how the external enrichment databases were preprocessed.

 For each subset, enrichment results are used to produce standardized [figures](/docs/6_Enrich/Figures.md) (barplots and heatmaps) and [tables](/docs/6_Enrich/Tables.md) (csv and Excel).
 Here are some considerations:
- - barplots are made showing the top n (*max_terms* option in the *params.barplots_params_\** parameters) most significantly enriched terms for a given subset
+ - Barplots are made showing the top n (*max_terms* option in the *params.barplots_params_\** parameters) most significantly enriched terms for a given subset
- - heatmaps are made showing groups of conditions (as defined in the [comparisons.tsv file](/docs/3_Inputs/Design.md#comparisons.tsv)) on the x-axis and selected terms on the y-axis.
+ - Heatmaps are made showing groups of conditions (as defined in the [comparisons.tsv file](/docs/3_Inputs/Design.md#comparisons.tsv)) on the x-axis and selected terms on the y-axis.
 Diffent options can be used to change the selected terms.
  - Excel tables are formatted for easier and clearer scrolling by adding coloring, conditional coloring, filters, formatting header and adjusting column widths.

 Finally, merged files for both tables and figures are produced to allow for easier scrolling over all results.